Esmeralda (The Hunchback of Notre-Dame): Character history

-During the attack, Gringoire and a cloaked stranger slip into Notre Dame and find Esmeralda about to sneak out of the cathedral (she had feared that soldiers were trying to take her away when she heard the battle).
+During the attack, Gringoire and a cloaked stranger slip into Notre-Dame and find Esmeralda about to sneak out of the cathedral (she had feared that soldiers were trying to take her away when she heard the battle).
 When Gringoire offers to save the girl, she agrees and goes with the two men.
 The three get into a nearby boat and paddle down the Seine, and she passes out when she hears many people chanting for her death.

 When Esmeralda wakes, she finds that Gringoire is gone, and the stranger is Frollo.
 Frollo once more gives Esmeralda a choice: stay with him or be handed over to the soldiers.
 The girl asks to be executed.
 Angry, Frollo casts her into the arms of Gudule (Paquette Guybertaut).
 There, the two women realize that Esmeralda is in fact Gudule's lost child, Agnès.
 The guards arrive, and Gudule pleads for them to show Esmeralda and herself mercy.
 Gudule follows the guards to the scaffold, kicking and biting along the way.
 A guard throws Gudule to the ground; she hits her head and dies.

-Back at Notre Dame, Quasimodo is still frantically looking for his friend.
+Back at Notre-Dame, Quasimodo is still frantically looking for his friend.
 He goes to the top of the north tower and finds Frollo there.
 Quasimodo notes Frollo's demented appearance and follows his gaze, where he sees Esmeralda in a white dress, dangling in her death throes from the scaffold.
-After Quasimodo pushes Frollo off the tower in a moment of rage, it is all but explicitly stated that he tracks Esmerelda's body to the mass graveyard where she was left after her execution and starves himself to death while embracing her corpse.
+After Quasimodo pushes Frollo off the tower in a moment of rage, it is all but explicitly stated that he tracks Esmeralda's body to the mass graveyard where she was left after her execution and starves himself to death while embracing her corpse.